maitri-dalvi/blog-nest/README.md

 # BlogNest

-This is a blog application built using JavaScript, CSS, MongoDB, Node.js, and Express.js, EJS.
-The application allows users to create, read, update, and delete blog posts.
+This is a blog application built using JavaScript, CSS, MongoDB, Node.js, Express.js and EJS.
+The application allows a user to create, read, update, and delete blog posts.